-Rémix lives with his father and his mother.
-He is responsible for buying or selling in the market , washing clothes and helping in the kitchen.
+In his home, Rémix helps by buying or selling in the market , washing clothes and helping in the kitchen.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 2 children in the family.

 Please remember Rémix in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.